dgodovich/personal_logseq/pages/Genetic and physical determinations of chromosomal segments in Escherichia coli.md

 			- Hfr gene is unlikely to transfer and is far from O
 			- Hfr recombinants pass on in the same order as their parent
-- That's all part 1, he said we don't have to read part 2 -
+- That's all part 1, he said we don't have to read part 2
+	- I will maybe come back to this
+	-